Dance: Health & Safety Policy

 Staff Training & Safeguarding

-All our dance teachers and managers are DBS checked and have completed safeguarding training to ensure the safety and wellbeing of all students.
-In addition, they are qualified to teach dance safely by world-renowned dance organisations including the Royal Academy of Dance (RAD) and the Imperial Society of Teachers of Dancing (ISTD), ensuring they are fully equipped to teach dance safely and appropriately to students specific ages and relative stages of development.
-This training is an essential part of our commitment to maintaining a safe environment where children can learn dance and benefits their physical, mental and social development.
+All our dance teachers and managers are DBS-checked and have completed safeguarding training to ensure the safety and wellbeing of all students.
+They are qualified to teach dance by world-renowned dance organisations including the Royal Academy of Dance (RAD) and the Imperial Society of Teachers of Dancing (ISTD), ensuring they are fully equipped to teach safely and appropriately for students’ specific ages and relative stages of development.
+This training is an essential part of our commitment to maintaining a safe environment where children can learn dance in a way that benefits their physical, mental, and social development.

 Guardians to Wait in Building